If you have failed to make payments on one or more of your bills, it’s possible that you will start getting calls from Ability Recovery Services.

 They have had 877 complaints filed with the Consumer Financial Protection Bureau (CFPB) and 273 filed with the Better Business Bureau (BBB).

-Over the years, customers have claimed that Ability Recovery Services has committed a number of violations of the Fair Debt Collection Practices Act (FDCPA).
+Over the years, customers have claimed that they have committed a number of violations of the Fair Debt Collection Practices Act (FDCPA).

-If you find yourself facing similar issues with Ability Recovery Services, you should file a complaint with the CFPB or BBB as well.
+If you find yourself facing similar issues, you should file a complaint with the CFPB or BBB as well.

 This can help your issue get attention and resolution.

-With the four steps above, you can take action against Ability Recovery Services’ advances and restore your credit report to its former glory.
+With the four steps above, you can take action against their advances and restore your credit report.

 Do you have any tips on how to deal with debt collectors like Ability Recovery Service?